Trafic: Plot

 Monsieur Hulot is a bumbling automobile designer who works for Altra, a Paris auto plant.
 He is tasked to transport a new camper-car of his design to an international auto show in Amsterdam.
 He is accompanied by Marcel, a truck driver, and Maria, an American publicity agent.
-On the way there, the transport truck has a flat tire and Hulot humorously replaces one near the edge of the road.
+During their drive, the transport truck has a flat tire and Hulot humorously replaces it near the edge of the road.
 Shortly after, the truck runs out of fuel.
 Hulot retrieves fuel from a nearby gas station.
 They stop at another gas station, where attendants hand out busts of historical figures to customers.

 Meanwhile, Maria arrives at the auto show but drives back.
 The truck is fixed, and Hulot meets Maria along the way.
 The truck drives through customs along the Belgium–Netherlands border without stopping.
-Customs agents alert the police, and the truck is stopped by police along a freeway.

-The truck is impounded by the police who are suspicious that it has been stolen.
-At the police station, Hulot and Marcel display the innovative features of the camper-car to the officers, including a pullout tent in the back and a grille that becomes a barbecue grill.
-While they are impressed, the police do not allow the truck to leave.
-The next morning, Hulot, Marcel, and Maria retrieve the correct paperwork and the transport truck is allowed to leave.
+Customs agents alert the police, and the truck is impounded by the police along a freeway, who are suspicious that it has been stolen.
+At the police station, Hulot and Marcel display the camper-car's innovative features to the officers, including a pullout tent in the back and a grille that becomes a barbecue grill.
+While they are impressed, the officers do not allow the truck to leave.
+The next morning, Hulot, Marcel, and Maria retrieve the correct paperwork and the truck is permitted to leave.

 Back on the freeway, the truck is involved in a traffic-circle chain-reaction accident.
-Hulot helps a drunk elderly man who crashed his car and returns him home to his wife.
+Hulot helps a drunk elderly man who has crashed his car and returns him home to his wife.
 By nighttime, the truck is taken to a garage on the countryside for repair.
 There, some teenaged pranksters steal Maria's fluffy dog and place a similar appearing faux fur jacket underneath her sports car, making her think her pet has been killed.
 Hulot realizes the joke and Maria locates her real dog.
-The men watch a moon-landing on television causing further delays in fixing the car.
+The men watch the Apollo 11 moon-landing on television, causing further delays in repairing the truck.

-A few days pass and the truck is fixed and back on the road.
+After a few days, the truck is back on the road.
 However, when they arrive at the auto show, they learn the event is over.
 Despite the camper-car not arriving on time, the Altra director is enraged he has been charged an electric bill for 300,000 francs.
-After playing around with a DAF 55, Hulot is fired by the director.
+Hulot plays around with a DAF 55 and is fired by the director.

 In the parking lot, Marcel has unloaded the camper-car and a crowd has gathered making orders.
 Marcel shouts that the camper-car is a success.
-Unfazed by this, Hulot walks with Maria to the subway station and after they part and he heads down stairs, he is forced back upwards by commuters heading in the opposite direction.
-He ends up back in her arms, where they walk off together in a parking lot full of identical umbrellas and nearly identical cars on a rainy day.
+Unfazed by this, Hulot walks with Maria to the subway station.
+Within the crowd, Hulot gets separated from Maria and he heads downstairs.
+He is then forced back upstairs by commuters heading in the opposite direction.
+Hulot ends up back in her arms, where they walk off together in a parking lot full of identical umbrellas and nearly identical cars on a rainy day.